burespe1/semantic-dictionary/drafts/DR_EU_885-2013/contact-information-of-the-parking-operator-for-truck-parking-users.md

 source: DR_EU_885-2013
 ---

-**Contact information of the parking operator (for truck parking users):** an appropriate value reflecting whether a parking operator agrees (or not) to make his/her contact information visible to the public.
 >If a parking operator does not agree, the field values corresponding to contact   information become non-publicly visible.